Skip to main content

 node-pty build failures

-If npm install fails on the native module rebuild:
+If npm install fails during the native rebuild:

-1. Check that the platform build tools are installed (see Prerequisites above).
+1. Confirm the platform build tools are installed (see Prerequisites).

 2. Rebuild by hand: npm run rebuild

-3. On macOS, confirm the Xcode CLI tools are current: xcode-select --install
+3. On macOS, make sure the Xcode CLI tools are current: xcode-select --install

 Wrong Node.js version